-Prepare a list for yourself of what areas of the apartment need repair or fixing before your landlord walks through your apartment for final inspection.
-For instance, now is the time to repair and patch up walls as well as touching base with the superintendent or landlord for items they will fix, such as plumbing, electrical, heating and air conditioning, and general maintenance repairs.
+Prepare a list of what areas of the apartment need repair or fixing before your landlord walks through your apartment for the final inspection.
+For instance, now is the time to repair and patch up walls, as well as touch base with the superintendent or landlord for items they will fix, such as plumbing, electrical, heating, and air conditioning, and general maintenance repairs.

 One Month in Advance

-Once you’re certain about moving out, write a letter to your leasing company with the exact date of when you’ll be vacating your apartment.
+Once you’re sure about moving out, write a letter to your leasing company with the exact date you’ll vacate your apartment.
 If they require a longer timeframe, follow their rules, or you may not get your deposit back.

-Assuming you are just moving locally, start to think about who will be doing the moving—if you will be moving with the help of friends, or if you will be hiring a moving company.
-Either way, you will want to notify your friends or book a moving company for the day(s) you want to move.
+Assuming you are just moving locally, think about who will be moving—if you will be moving with the help of friends or if you will be hiring a moving company.
+Either way, you will want to notify your friends or book a moving company for the day(s) you wish to move.